tongwu-msft/azure-rest-api-specs/api-index/index.md

 Content-Type: application/json;
 ```

-and a response body similar to:
+and a response body, containing the list of Azure subscriptions and their individual properties encoded in JSON format, similar to:
 ```
 {
     "value":[